ABaulderstone/matter-management-challenge/solution.md

             OR u.last_name ILIKE '%' || $1 || '%'
 ```

-These are the most likely to be searched fields and it did work reasonably well but it wasn't a complete solution
+These are the most likely to be searched fields and it did work reasonably well but it wasn't a complete solution.
+I also discovered it broke the sorting capabilities.